Ramalho2000/Manipulate-Background-Consumption-/README.md

 # Manipulate-Background-Consumption-
-This repository presents how we can manipulate an app to consume in the background.
+This repository presents how to manipulate an app to consume in the background.

+To reach our main objective, which is to consume battery in the background, we used the PeriodicWorkRequest.